simonrose121/phd/_posts/2017-03-10-methodology-answers.md

 The children will be split in to 2 groups, one playing Lightbot and one using the Phonics app.
 Groups randomised across classes to reduce the impact that a single teacher might be having on the dependant variable in the study.

 The year group has access to 15 iPads that will be used for the intervention, and have agreed to install both LightbotJr and the phonics app.
+The children will play one of the games for 20 minutes a day in groups of 10 (so 9 groups per day if all the children participate).

 #### Summary

 So all in all, it's looking pretty good.
 I need to make some changes to the testing software, so that will be the next step and possibility the next blog post.
-The study is penciled in to take place at the start of May, so I have about 8 weeks to perfect it.
+The study is penciled in to take place at the start of May, so I have about 8 weeks to make sure it works properly and to make sure the methodology doesn't have any holes.

 #### Sources